-- 77. (I) Located roughly 2.5 million light-years away, the Andromeda (M31) galaxy is approaching our Milky Way at a speed of 110 kilometres per second.
+77. (I) Located roughly 2.5 million light-years away, the Andromeda (M31) galaxy is approaching our Milky Way at a speed of 110 kilometres per second.
 (II) Because of this, astronomers have long predicted that the two galaxies will inevitably become locked in a fatal dance sometime in the next several billion years - spiralling into each other and merging to form a new galaxy.
-(III) But according to a new study, the two galaxies are just as likely to narrowly miss each other.
+(III) But according to a new study, he two galaxies are just as likely to narrowly miss each other.
 (IV) Further studies predicted that Andromeda's eventual collision with our Milky Way was inevitable within the next 5 billion years - a process that would see our solar system catapulted to an outer arm of the newly merged galaxy.
-(V) Researchers of the study have found that uncertainties in the present positions, motions, and masses of all galaxies leave room for drastically different outcomes, and a probability of close to 50% that there is no Milky Way-Andromeda merger during the next 10 - A) I billion years.
+(V) Researchers of the study have found that uncertainties in the present positions, motions, and masses of all galaxies leave room for drastically different outcomes, and a probability of close to 50% that there is no Milky Way-Andromeda merger during the next 10 billion years.

-A) I

-B) II

-- B) II

-- C) III

-- D) IV

-- E) V

-- 78. (I) There is no shortage of research to support the view that America's public schools treat black students more harshly than their white peers.
+78. (I) There is no shortage of research to support the view that America's public schools treat black students more harshly than their white peers.
 (II) For example, a study by sociologists Edward Morris and Brea Perry found black boys are twice as likely as white boys to receive disciplinary action such as office referral, detention, suspension or expulsion.
 (III) In 2017, black kids made up 15% of public school students, or 7.7 million kids of the roughly 50.7 million public school kids that year.

 (IV) The same study found black girls are three times as likely as white girls to be disciplined for less serious and arguably more ambiguous behaviour, such as disruptive behaviour, dress code violations or disobedience.

 (V) The middle-class black mothers interviewed for the study say that despite their college education, salaries and advocacy on behalf of their children, they were unable to protect their children from the racial hostilities at school.

-- A) I

-- B) II

-- C) III

-- D) IV

-- E) V

-- 79. (I) Jujitsu, which comes from the Japanese words "ju", meaning "gentle" or "yielding," and "jutsu", meaning "art" or "technique," is believed to have originated as early as the 8th century in Japan.
+(I) Jujitsu, which comes from the Japanese words "ju", meaning "gentle" or "yielding," and "jutsu", meaning "art" or "technique," is believed to have originated as early as the 8th century in Japan.
 (II) It evolved out of the necessity for samurai warriors to defend themselves in situations where they were unarmed or had lost their weapons.
-(III) One of the key figures in jujitsu's history is Jigoro Kano, who in 1882 founded judo, a modern martial art derived from jujitsu.
+(III) One of the key figures in jujitsu's histori is Jigoro Kano, who in 1882 founded judo, a modern martial art derived from jujitsu.
 (IV) Samurai relied heavily on weapons like swords, spears, and bows, but in close combat or when disarmed, they needed techniques that allowed them to defend themselves effectively.
 (V) During Japan's feudal period (1185-1868), jujitsu was widely practiced by the samurai class, who developed various styles (or ryu) of the art.

-- A) I

-- B) II

-- C) III

-- D) IV

-- E) V

-- 80. (I) Women in the UK continue to be underdiagnosed and under-treated for cardiovascular diseases, a recent statement from the British Cardiovascular Societies has concluded.
-(II) There are many differences in the way the heart looks and functions between men and women.
-(III) While there are many reasons for this, part of the problem is that cardiovascular disease is still seen as a "man's condition".
-(IV) This is troubling, as cardiovascular diseases can look very different in women than they do in men.
-(V) Recognising these differences and why they exist is essential to improving diagnoses of cardiovascular disease in women and saving lives.

-- A) I

-- B) II

-- C) III

-- D) IV

-- E) V
+B) II E) V A) I por e ten

+anoord